PrestaShop/docs/themes/reference/overriding-modules.md

 ## Overriding templates and assets

-With PrestaShop 1.7, here are the folder paths to create in order to override templates and assets:
+Here are the folder paths to create in order to override templates and assets:

 ```
 .